Concerto for Two Cellos, RV 531

 Antonio Vivaldi's Concerto for Two Cellos in G minor, RV 531 is a concerto for two cellos, string orchestra and basso continuo in three movements, believed to have been composed in the 1720s.
 It is Vivaldi's only concerto for two cellos, and begins unusually with an entry of the solo instruments alone.

 History

 Vivaldi used the cello as a solo instrument in several compositions, which was a new trend during the period.
 He composed 27 concertos for cello, string orchestra and basso continuo.
 Among these cello concertos, RV 531 is the only one for two cellos.
 Vivaldi composed it possibly in the 1720s in Venice.
-A manuscript was found in the Renzo Giordano Collection at the National Library in Turin, which holds much of Vivaldi's personal collection.
+A manuscript was found in the Renzo Giordano Collection at the Turin National University Library, which holds much of Vivaldi's personal collection.

 Music

 The concerto is structured in three movements: